 About the Reflective Practice Center at CEED

-The Reflective Practice Center at CEED serves as the home for high-quality, cutting-edge research in reflective practice and reflective supervision and consultation.* We disseminate knowledge about reflective practice and inform policy addressing family support and the social and emotional development of infants and young children.
+The Reflective Practice Center at CEED serves as the home for high-quality, cutting-edge research in reflective practice and reflective supervision.* We disseminate knowledge about reflective practice and inform policy addressing family support and the social and emotional development of infants and young children.
 In addition, we provide professional development and consultation to individuals and organizations that incorporate reflective practice principles into their work.

 Reflective practice that is informed by infant mental health principles and practice encourages professionals in any discipline to pay attention to relationships as they examine behavior and their responses to behavior.
 This form of reflective practice asks professionals to explore the personal histories and relational dynamics affecting the children and families they work with, who may be facing multiple challenges and risks.
 The search for understanding extends to relationships among coworkers as well.